 In the morning strain off the infusion and enjoy during the day.
 Chilled it makes a wonderful, refreshing drink in summer.

 If you have time on your hands, pop the seeds out of their pods after soaking overnight.
-Use them in your smoothies, sprinkle on a salad, or whatever.
+Liquidise them in your smoothies, sprinkle a few on a salad, or whatever.
 In general we tend to toss far too much good food; think of ways to use anything that you strain off.

 Add a slice of freshly-cut lime or lemon; remember more than half of the nutrients are found in the pulp which is also all too often discarded.
-Add half a teaspoon of natural honey perhaps in your milky oats infusion if you have a sweet tooth; completely unprocessed it has anti-viral properties.
+Dissolve half a teaspoon of natural honey perhaps in your milky oats infusion if you have a sweet tooth; completely unprocessed it has anti-viral properties.

-Place your milky oats pods on a tray or wire mesh and place them out in the hot sun until completely dry; it may take a few days.
+Place your milky oats pods on a tray or wire mesh and put them out in the hot sun to dry completely; it may take a few days.
 Store for year-round use.

 I use a beeswax solar extractor to speed up the drying; it gets very hot.
 You don't want your oats getting mildew.

 Oats milk is something quite different; and a drink that I recommend only for those who have an intolerance of dairy.
 Much of the goodness is extracted from the grain, but you end up tossing away something of value too; all the fibre that makes for a soft stool, and nutrients for the microbiome.